 Deep overhangs, structural awnings, and a porch trellis provide protection from summer sun while allowing winter sun to enter the space.
 The high-performance double-pane windows have coated aluminum clad frames; the glazing has a U-factor of 0.29, a solar heat gain coefficient (SHGC) of 0.20, and lowemissivity coatings.
 All 42 of the home's recessed can lights are LED fixtures and 34% of the lighting is CFL pin-based.
 The appliances and ceiling fans are ENERGY STAR rated.

-DOE ZERO ENERGY READY HOME CERTIFIED
+What makes a home a DOE ZERO ENERGY READY HOME?

-the EPA Indoor airPLUS Verification Checklist
+airPLUS Verification Checklist

 7 RENEWABLE READY